Rafajel29/IDD-Fa19-Lab3/README.md

 **b.
 What kind of relationship does the voltage have as a function of the force applied? (e.g., linear?)**

-It's an almot linear relationship except at low force values where a small amount of force reduces the resistance greatly.
+It's an almost linear relationship except at low force values where a small amount of force reduces the resistance greatly.
 As resistance decreases the voltage will increase.
-Thus there is a linear relationship between force and voltage as, as the force increases so does the voltage.
+Thus, there is a linear relationship between force and voltage as, as the force increases so does the voltage.

 The following is the graph of resistance vs force of the FSR
 ![](Images/graphFSR.PNG)